Scorpionnem/ft_minecraft/README.md

 # TODO

+(I am currently only working on seting up the "Engine" so when we actually start the project we can go fast (This is why rn there is only UI and scenes stuff))

 Renderer class so we will be able to easily switch to vulkan/else if we want to

 fix glad install script